I often hear the following question:

 “How do I cut a stone with different colors on different axes?”

 This is a difficult question to answer definitively.
 The rule of thumb is to cut for the best color when you can.
-Naturally, most of the time the best color runs along the narrow direction of the rough.
+Naturally, most of the time that runs along the narrow direction of the rough.
 (Of course).
 So, what do you do then?

 Know Your Rough